Personal care products can pose a danger to your health

 It would be a good idea to put all the products you use often in a row in your bathroom and understand what is in them.
 Take your glasses and maybe a magnifying glass as the ingredients on the label are often in such a small print.

 Is that done on purpose?
 Perhaps it is.
-The fact that the words are often unpronounceable and few people actually know what they mean, stop many people from checking what they buy and use.
+The fact that the words are often unpronounceable and few people actually know what they mean, stops many people from checking what they buy and use.

 Here comes a list of the most common toxic chemicals added to your bathroom.
 If I know a suitable alternative, I will tell you, OK?